whitkirkchurch/churchsuite-utilities/README.md

   print(event.naive_datetime_start)
 ```

-These objects are naive, without any timezone information (ie they are always in the _local_ time of the even, which can cause problems when straddling daylight saving boundaries).
+These objects are naive, without any timezone information (ie they are always in the _local_ time of the event, which can cause problems when straddling daylight saving boundaries).
 You can interpret them through the lens of the timezone provided to the `Account` object using `localised_datetime_start`.

 ``` python
 for event in events: